marielakinn/Election_Analysis/README.md

   369,711 votes were casted in the congressional election

-ADD TOTAL_VOTES PHOTO HERE

 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-  There were 38,855 votes (10.5% of total votes) for Jefferson county, 306,055 votes (82.8% of total votes) from Denver county, and 24,801 votes (6..7% of total votes) from Arapahoe county.
+  There were 38,855 votes (10.5% of total votes) from Jefferson county, 306,055 votes (82.8% of total votes) from Denver county, and 24,801 votes (6.7% of total votes) from Arapahoe county.

-  ADD PHOTO HERE

 - Which county had the largest number of votes?

   Denver County had the largest number of votes.

 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+  - Charles Casper Stockham: 85,213 votes (23.0% of total votes)
+  - Diana DeGette: 272,892 votes (73.8% of total votes)
+  - Raymon Anthony Doane: 11,606 votes (3.1% of total votes)
 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

+  Diana DeGette won the election with 272,892 votes, or 73.8% of total votes.

 ## Election-Audit Summary